Behold, the mystery of the flipping scar, eyepatch, light source and hand wraps.

 - The Problem Solverz, another Flash-animated show, is quite obvious about this.
 Sometimes it isn't too noticeable, as most of the characters have symmetrical appearances, but it just looks weird when a question mark on their shirt is backwards.

-- On The Amazing World of Gumball (partially flash-made), this happens to Gumball's whiskers (he always has three on one side and two on the other, but they often flip sides) and Carrie's asymmetrical Peek-A-Bangs.
+- On The Amazing World of Gumball (partially flash-made), this happens to Gumball's whiskers (he always has three on one side and two on the other, but they often flip sides) and Carrie's asymmetrical Peek-a-Bangs.

 - The original Mickey Mouse cartoons had a strange feature where Mickey's ears would always face the front, no matter which way his body was facing.
+This has since become such an iconic part of Mickey's character design that his 3D model is meticulously animated to maintain the same orientation.

-- The Elder Scrolls II Daggerfall allows your character to switch between a weapon in his left hand and one in his right hand, even switch hands while fighting completely unarmed.
+- The Elder Scrolls II: Daggerfall allows your character to switch between a weapon in his left hand and one in his right hand, even switch hands while fighting completely unarmed.
 Despite this difference, the animation for your chosen weapon hand always appears on the right side of the screen.

 - In Marvel Avengers Alliance this applies to every sprite and dialogue picture except The Incredible Hulk's World War Hulk armor, where the metal guard is correctly on his left arm even when the sprite is facing right.